Skip to main content Skip to footer

 monday ai blocks automations

-Prebuilt capabilities like Summarize, Categorize, and Extract Info help process data instantly and automate the repetitive tasks that slow work down.
+Prebuilt capabilities like Summarize, Categorize, and Extract Info make it easy to process data instantly and automate the repetitive tasks that slow teams down.

-• Extracting key skills from resumes to staff projects faster
+• Extract key skills from resumes to staff projects faster

 Product Power-ups